 POLICY

-The Covered Entity will conduct periodic evaluations to ensure that the safeguards chosen reasonably safeguard EPHI and otherwise satisfy the requirements of the Security Regulations.
+The Covered Entity will conduct periodic evaluations to ensure that the safeguards chosen reasonably safeguard ePHI and otherwise satisfy the requirements of the Security Regulations.

 PURPOSE

 The purpose of this policy is to ensure that each Security Policy adopted by the Covered Entity and each Security Procedure developed and implemented by a Department HIPAA Security Liaison and the Security Officer is periodically evaluated for technical and non-technical viability.